capo33/react-crypto-tracker/README.md

 ## Features

 - Add & Remove favorites
-- Search for crypto coins
+- Search for cryptocurrencies
 - Update the prices every minute
 - Change cryptocurrency
 - Pagination

+## Next tasks

+- Split the component into a small components
+- Add more features to the application
+- Create a about page

 ## Installation & Usage